Bahá’í News/Issue 302/Text

 The 1956 sessions of the International Bahá’í Summer School were held at Loncoche, Chile, from January 9 to 18.
 Attendance was divided almost equally between Bahá’ís and non-Bahá’ís.

-Two new Bahá’ís from Valdivia, Chile, were accepted into the Faith by the Regional Teaching Committee
+Two new Bahá’ís from Valdivia, Chile, were accepted into the Faith by the Regional Teaching Committee during the school, making a new group in Chile.

-most successful session ever held in Loncoche, a beautiful location that will be the future site of the first South American House of Worship.
+All those attending felt it was the most successful session ever held in Loncoche, a beautiful location that will be the future site of the first South American House of Worship.

-ANNOUNCE NEW TRANSLATIONS OF BAHA'l LITERATURE
+ANNOUNCE NEW TRANSLATIONS OF BAHÁ’Í LITERATURE[edit]

-A new translation of the pamphlet used in Africa by the British National Assembly has been made into Quechua by Mario Léon Paitan of Huancayo, Peru, which will shortly go to press.
-The pamphlet The Coming of the Messengers of God. has been translated into Aymara, and will be published shortly in Bolivia.
+A new translation of the pamphlet used in Africa by the British National Assembly has been made into Quechua by Mario Léon Paitán of Huancayo, Peru, which will shortly go to press.
+The pamphlet The Coming of the Messengers of God has been translated into Aymara, and will be published shortly in Bolivia.

 MONTEVIDEO OBSERVES WORLD RELIGION DAY[edit]

-The Local Spiritual Assembly of Montevideo, Uraguay, has reported that their community observed World Religion Day with a program featuring representatives of the Jewish, Christian, Muharnmadan, and Bahá’í Faiths.
+The Local Spiritual Assembly of Montevideo, Uraguay, has reported that their community observed World Religion Day with a program featuring representatives of the Jewish, Christian, Muḥammadan, and Bahá’í Faiths.
 The meeting drew 54 non-Bahá’ís, the largest attendance at a Bahá’í meeting in this city.

-after dinner was devoted to study.
+Bahá’í Youth attending the Italo-Swiss Bahá’í Winter Youth Camp at La Punt-Chames, Switzerland, December 24 through January 2, 1956.
+The mornings were given to skiing and skating, as the sun set early in the afternoon.
+A two-hour period after dinner was devoted to study.
 Nine countries were represented by the Youth attending, who made many contacts in the valley surrounding the camp site.

 AMERICAN INDIANS[edit]

-Cherokee Reservation.
-North Carolina
+Cherokee Reservation, North Carolina[edit]

 Here I am, with two years behind me, in this beautiful countryside of western North Carolina.
 When I came, the beauty of the autumn foliage and the grandeur of the mountains filled me with awe, as did the deep valleys dropping suddenly from the main highway.
 Every curve in the road presented a picture.

-When I finally located a place to live on the Reservation, there was probably not another place to be had by a white person. not employed by the government.
+When I finally located a place to live on the Reservation, there was probably not another place to be had by a white person, not employed by the government.
 It was only two rooms in a crude cabin which had been built by the C.C.C.
 But it had a sink and running water and I was happy in making it livable, for Bahá’u’lláh meant it for me.
-He has been with me every step of the way. and ‘Abdu’l-Bahá and Shoghi Effendi have been my inspiration and example.
+He has been with me every step of the way, and ‘Abdu’l-Bahá and Shoghi Effendi have been my inspiration and example.

-Everywhere I went these kindly people, the first Americans, spoke and smiled at me.
-The Reservation is a group of small communities several miles apart.
-To reach some of them often is difficult on account of the lack of transportation.
-The Indians have great living problems and need both material and spiritual help.
 There are many churches, mostly Baptist, which most of them attend.
 Several of the pastors preach in the Cherokee language, which makes it easier for them to understand.
 They do not grasp the meaning of much of our teachings for the words are unfamiliar to them.
 So I try to use very simple words as much as possible.

 A newspaper was started a few weeks ago and I have some of the Bahá’í teachings printed about every two weeks, hoping to reach some of the people that way.
 I found that they have a deep reverence for God and religion, but I hope to bring new life and hope and the means of salvation and peace to these Indian brothers and sisters.
 They must be brought into the Faith for this is their only hope.

 My efforts here have resulted in one person accepting Bahá’u’lláh and it has made her happy, but it is not enough.
 I hope and pray that someone who wishes to please our Guardian very much will come and join me, a young person of 72, in this beautiful mountain country and together we can do many things which seem impossible to me alone.
-God will bless that one as He has
+God will bless that one as He has blessed me.

 I am happy since I became a Bahá’í.
 I feel everything has changed for me, and I feel happy everywhere I go . . .
-I'll try to do what I can to tell others about the Bahá’í Faith . . .
+I'll try to do what I can to tell others about the Bahá’í Faith. . .

 Gallup, New Mexico[edit]

 To understand the problems which have to be met here, one must first get a glimpse of Gallup itself.
 It is a town of ten or twelve thousand people, situated on the edge of the vast Navajo reservation, about thirty miles north of the Zuni reservation.
-A hundred and fifty miles to the northwest are the Hopis; to the East and North‘ east are the Acomas, the Lagunas, the Mescallera and Chiricahua Apaches.
+A hundred and fifty miles to the northwest are the Hopis; to the East and Northeast are the Acomas, the Lagunas, the Mescallera and Chiricahua Apaches.
 In the town itself Navajos, Zunis, Apaches, Lagunas, Zias, and other Indians mingle with the Slavs, Mexicans, Italians, English, Negro and Japanese.
-This is Gallup, slowly awakening to the fact that it has been upholding for too long the evils of a primitive western frontier town — awakening to the fact that its Indian citizens, from which it gains most of its sustenance, need to be protected and enlightened instead of being robbed and shoved back on the Reservation awakening to the fact that the Indians themselves are constantly becoming more and more conscious of their innate abilities and worth, of their desoerate needs, and of the power which an organized people has to gain its own ends.
+This is Gallup, slowly awakening to the fact that it has been upholding for too long the evils of a primitive western frontier town awakening to the fact that its Indian citizens, from which it gains most of its sustenance, need to be protected and enlightened instead of being robbed and shoved back on the Reservation - awakening to the fact that the Indians themselves are constantly becoming more and more conscious of their innate abilities and worth, of their desperate needs and of the power which an organized people has to gain its own ends.

-Mrs. Minnie Feather. first to accept the Faith on the Cherokee Reservation, North
+Mrs. Minnie Feather, first to accept the Falth on the Cherokee Reservation, North Carolina, with the youngest of her eight children.

 Martinsburg, West Virginia, in December, 1953.
 When I arrived the following September to teach in a Gallup elementary school, I found that Jim had been hard at work for many months to help solve some of the many community and Indian problems in this area.